42 at gymkhana

 Seating up to 10 for seriously lavish foodie affairs, the cosy private dining room at Jean-Georges Vongerichten's Abc Kitchens is one of West London's chicest spots for an intimate birthday or family celebration.
 Set inside the opulent Emory hotel – meaning there are glamorous suites waiting upstairs should the party go on later than planned – invite your nearest and dearest for a feast featuring the likes of roast carrot and avocado salad, crispy dover sole tacos, grilled octopus, and ricotta ravioli.

-The private dining room at Abc Kitchens seats up to 10, the-emory.co.uk
+The private dining room at Abc Kitchens seats up to 10, visit the-emory.co.uk

 Cornus, Belgravia